-"We had to acknowledge that gas heating with 140 degrees Celsius hot water in our pipe systems was not up-to-date," says Henrik Knudsen, facility and maintenance manager at Envases Europe.
-"And Odense has an especially well-driven district heating plant, so it was natural for us to go this way.
+"We had to acknowledge that gas heating with 140 degrees Celsius hot water in our pipe systems was not possible with the current system," says Henrik Knudsen, facility and maintenance manager at Envases Europe.
+"And Odense has an especially efficient district heating plant, so it was natural for us to go this way.